 But what really sets them apart is their Lobster Roll Trio.

-I couldn’t decide on just one, so I got the flight, which included lemon butter, spicy honey butter, and truffle butter rolls, served with chips and a pickle.
+Which included lemon butter, spicy honey butter, and truffle butter rolls, served with chips and a pickle.

 If you love trying new flavors, this is the spot for you!

-17. Horn Run Brewing
+18. Horn Run Brewing

 📍 Location: Eastport, ME